dairycultist/GamernyanOS/README.md

 # GamernyanOS (stupid working title)

+atmega328p doesn't have a BIOS (all the hardware connection stuff is handled by the bootloader, which comes with the board but is modifiable, unlike a BIOS).

 either I make:
 - the lamest general purpose OS imagineable
 - a console's OS like the software you'd find loaded on a [3DS](https://en.wikipedia.org/wiki/Nintendo_3DS_system_software) or whatever